stevenxchung/Artificial-Intelligence-Coursework/Coursera - AI for Everyone/04-week-2-quiz.md

 3. What are the key steps of a Data Science project?
 Answer: _All of the above_

-4. Machine Learning programs can help: (select all that apply) Answer:
+4. Machine Learning programs can help: (select all that apply)

    - _Automate resume screening_
    - _Customize product recommendations_